 The Parish Church enjoys close links with Westbury-on-Trym Church of England Academy.
 Click on the link below to find out more about the school:

-Services this Sunday, the Fifteenth Sunday after Trinity (28 September) will be held at 8am (said), 10am (sung), and 12 noon.
+Services this Sunday, the Seventeeth Sunday after Trinity (12 October) will be held at 8am (said), 10am (sung, with Baptisms), and 12 noon.
 At 6.30pm there is a special service of reflection for the Week of Prayer for World Peace

 Our Organ Elevenses series continues with a recital by David Bednall (Sub-Organist of Bristol Cathedral) on Saturday 25 October.
 Coffee and cakes served from 10.30am, 40 minute recital begins at 11am More details